UofT-DSI/onboarding/environment_setup/tech_onboarding_mac.md

     ```
     git-credential-manager --version
     ```
     - You should see a version number if it installed correctly.
-If not, check the links below.

 ## Miniconda
 Miniconda is a lightweight version of [Conda](https://en.wikipedia.org/wiki/Conda_(package_manager)), a tool that helps you manage programming environments and install the right packages (dependencies) for each project.
 It lets you keep different setups side by side, so your tools don’t conflict across projects.

+- **🚨 Important**: If you already have Anaconda (a full-featured version of Conda), you can keep using it, no need to install Miniconda.
 - How to install Miniconda
   - Download the Miniconda installer for [Apple Silicon](https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-arm64.pkg) or [Intel Chips](https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-x86_64.pkg), depending on your Mac’s chip, and install it like any other app.
   - Confirm the installation by typing the following command in your **Terminal**: